irmikimikmik/FigureSkatingStrategyApp/README.md

 Detect two types of components of figure skating which are *skating skills* and *technical* components.
 These scores are determined by the judges however, it is possible to predict the scores you will get in a competition prior to competing if the right calculations are done with the right parameters.
+An important factor to consider while making these calculations is the *elements* in one's choreography.
+Elements are special movements done by the skaters during their choreographies to get points and elements have 3 main types: jumps, spins and steps.

 With this application, **users will be able to see an approximation of the score they will get with their current choreography**.
 Thus, according to the aim of the competitor (whether it is earning a medal, ranking at a certain place or getting a specific point), the users will be able to determine if they should change or switch certain elements.
-With the help of this application, they may decide to go with an easier choreography (where elements have lower points) but choose to get more bonus points from the judges instead of going with a harder choreography (where elements have higher points) but risk the bonus points they will get.
+So with the help of this strategy determinator, they may decide to go with an easier choreography (where elements have lower points) but choose to get more bonus points from the judges instead of going with a harder choreography (where elements have higher points) but risk the bonus points they will get.

 - The people who will use this project are: